Skip to content

 When it comes to nerve damage, it is important to obtain early diagnosis and treatment to lessen the need for more invasive treatments and surgery.
 In some cases, we will order an MRI and/or EMG (Electromyography – a nerve conduction study) to evaluate the condition of the nerve.
 From there, treatment can include any combination of Physical Therapy, injections, medications, orthotic devices, bracing, or surgery.

 After treatment, we will help you implement long-term measures to keep your symptoms from returning.
 We also focus on educational training and guidance on proper footwear, activity modifications, and small lifestyle changes that have a big impact.
-At Rocky Mountain Foot and Ankle, you’ll benefit from our extensive experience treating nerve disorders in the foot and ankle.
+At Rocky Mountain, you’ll benefit from our extensive experience treating nerve disorders.

 sports-conditions-climber-harness